Module Lattice Security (Part II): Module Lattice Reduction via Optimal Sign Selection: MILP Sign Optimization and the Discrepancy

 \begin{proof} Note the output and the power-mean argument of Theorem \ref{T:base} are unchanged.
-The only modification is in the CDPR bound \eqref{E:cdpr-bound} for each rank-1 submodulE: MILP-optimal signs reduce the decoding discrepancy from $\delta_{\rm tower}=\Theta(\sqrt{nk})$ to $\delta^*\approx 0.4407$ (Theorem \ref{T:milp}).
-This absorbs a $\sqrt{nk}$ factor into the multiplicative constant of $\gamma_{\rm CDPR}$.
-The final bound \eqref{E:milp-bound} is followed by using the improved $\gamma_{\rm CDPR}$ into Eq.\eqref{E:base-bound}. \end{proof}
+The only modification is in the CDPR's bound \eqref{E:cdprbound} for each rank-1 submodule: MILP-optimal signs reduce the decoding discrepancy from $\delta_{\rm tower}=\Theta(\sqrt{nk})$ to $\delta^*\approx 0.4407$ (Theorem \ref{T:milp}).
+This absorbs a $\sqrt{nk}$ factor into the multiplicative constant of $\gamma$.
+The final bound in Eq.\eqref{E:milpB} is followed by using the improved $\gamma$ with Eq. \eqref{E:baseB}.

+In fact, in the factored form \eqref{E:gammafac} the tower factor $\delta_{\rm tower}=\Theta(\sqrt{nk})$ is replaced by $\delta^*=O(1)$; the displayed bound \eqref{E:milpB} is stated with $\gamma$ absorbing this factor, so the improvement is in the constant, not the exponential, consistent with \eqref{E:baseB}. \end{proof}